2019 Pathways Board Members

 Other Board Members

-Bob Daly has worked in financial services and loyalty marketing for over 20 years and currently has responsibility for Co-Branded Reward Cards and Loyalty Operations at U.S. Bank.
-Bob also operates a carpool service for his three active children and is an avid outdoors man, time permitting.
+Bob Daly has worked in financial services and loyalty marketing for 25 years and currently has responsibility for Co-Branded Reward Cards and Loyalty Operations at U.S. Bank.

-Mary Johnson is a Professor Emeritus from St. Olaf College where she taught in the nursing program for twenty six years.
-She is a Healing Touch provider at Pathways and teaches a course on energy healing in the Center for Spirituality and Healing at the University of Minnesota.
-Mary and her husband Paul have three children and five grandchildren, two cats, Ivy and Tulip, and a wonderful horse named Pachelbel.
+Mary Johnson is a Professor Emeritus from St. Olaf College where she taught in the nursing program for twenty six years and served as an adjucnt faculty at the Center for Spirituality and Healing at the University of Minnesota for 9 years.
+Mary and her husband Paul have three children and eight grandchildren, two cats, Twerpo and Pandora,, and a wonderful horse named Pachelbel.

-Pam Lampert has served as the Senior Human Resources and Communications leader for the Pohlad organization since April 2008.
+Pam Lampert currently serves as the Chief Human Resources Officer for the Pohlad organization, whom she's been with since April 2008.
 Prior to that time, Pam served as Vice President of Human Resources for a variety of small high-tech companies including Rimage, CyberOptics, St. Jude Medical and Research Inc, in addition to running her own human resource consulting business.
 Pam has a B.A. in Psychology from Carleton College and an MBA from the University of Minnesota.
 She has served as Board Chair for Eureka Recycling, a mentor in the Menttium program, and she is an active volunteer facilitator for Pathways Minneapolis and part of the Firefly Sisterhood organization.
 Pam has been affiliated with Pathways since 2012 and has a passion for the services and community that it provides to participants and service providers alike.
 Pam has two young adult children and lives in Minneapolis.

 Bill Manahan, MD, is Assistant Professor Emeritus with the Department of Family Medicine at the U of MN Medical School.
 His past work includes 35 years of a family medicine practice in rural Minnesota; clinical faculty at Mayo Clinic; Past-President of the American Holistic Medical Association; and author of the 1988 book Eat for Health.
 He presently consults with physicians wishing to expand into a more integrative and holistic practice.

 Patricia Ronning started Fragrance Consulting and Natural Perfumery/Aromatherapy Company in 1994 and currently serves as a fragrance consultant, a natural perfumer as well as a clinical aromatherapist with Intelligent Nutrients.
-With Intelligent Nutrients, she has created therapeutic remedies, aromas and skin care products.
-She received her clinical aromatherapy certification through Jane Buckle, London and graduate courses through Aromahead Institute.
-Patricia has also created therapeutic aromas for Comfort Care kits for Children's Hospital-Minneapolis.
-Patricia is currently volunteering at Ridgeview Pediatric Integrative Medicine, conducting health care studies.
-She has her Jikiden Reiki certification through True Sanctuary and will complete her Life Activation Practitioner certification by the Modern Mystery School, Toronto.
+Patricia started Healing alchemy aromatherapy (Haa) in 2015.
+She started a symptom management aromatherapy company as a way to give back.
+Haa’s mission is to help alleviate unnecessary suffering and functional impairment through the use of clinical aromatherapy in healthcare.
+She has her Jikiden Reiki certification through True Sanctuary and completed her Life Activation Practitioner certification by the Modern Mystery School, Toronto.
 Patricia has her Masters of Liberal Studies and a Minor from the Center of Spirituality and Healing - University of MN.
 Her thesis was on American Health Care for the 21st Century: Collaborative Healing through Compassion, Self-Awareness and Science.
 Her interests lie in bringing complementary health care awareness and benefits to children and adults.
 Patricia lives in Minneapolis and has two adult daughters.

 Mary E. Shearen, JD, is a partner at Best & Flanagan LLP in Minneapolis.
 Mary’s practice includes estate planning, probates, trusts and wealth transfer at all levels of wealth.
 Mary is a Fellow of the American College of Trust and Estate Counsel.
 She graduated from the College of St. Catherine in 1975 with a degree in nursing, and worked as an RN in the transplant and high risk labor and delivery areas.
 Mary graduated from William Mitchell College of Law in 1988.
 She lives in Gem Lake with her husband, John, and they have three adult children.

-Carolyn Torkelson, MD, medical director of the University of Minnesota Physicians Women’s Health Specialists Clinic, is faculty in both the University’s Department of Family Medicine and Community Health and Center for Spirituality and Healing.
-Her clinical practice offers comprehensive, integrative care to women.
-She also teaches medical students a course on integrated healing and is active in clinical research, studying women’s health and herbal and nutritional interventions.
+Carolyn Torkelson, MD, medical director of Integrative Health Services at the University of Minnesota Physicians Women’s Health Specialists Clinic, is faculty in both the University’s Department of Family Medicine and Community Health and Center for Spirituality and Healing.
+Her clinical practice offers comprehensive, integrative care to women at Women's health Specialists and Mill City Clinic.
+She participates in clinical research, studying women’s health and herbal and nutritional interventions.

 Penny Winton and her late husband, Mike Winton, were among the original founders and have been the major funders of Pathways.
 Mike served on the board of the Walker Art Center and was active with The Council on Crime and Justice.
 Penny served as President of U of M Alumni Association, and as board member for many other organizations (YWCA, Tubman Center, Weisman Art Museum and several others).
 It was their conviction that individuals with life-threatening illness need not be defeated by their illness but can discover an expanded sense of self on a complementary healing path that gave birth to Pathways.
 As a founder, Penny enjoys the privilege of uninterrupted board service as did Mike.